 It is also worth mentioning the term ‘timbre’, which most musicians will have heard at some point.
 Timbre is different from tone because it is what makes a musical sound different from another, distinguishing between instruments.
 For example, a piano and a guitar could be playing exactly the same tonal note, but the timbre is what says whether it is a guitar or a piano.
 Even to the untrained ear, this would be quite obvious.
 It becomes less easy to tell when in the realms of stringed instruments in an orchestra or string quartet for example, but by carefully listening, most musicians can tell.

-Overtones are basically harmonics and are set in a higher frequency.
+Overtones are basically harmonics and are set at a higher frequency.
 Overtones and fundamental tones can often be produced in unison.
 This is the basis for harmonies heard in singing and on instruments such as the piano which work with multiple notes in unison.
 The tone is very important in the building of harmonics and harmonies.
-Putting together harmony lines is a bit like building a house – the right materials that work together are needed!
+Putting together harmonious lines is a bit like building a house – the right materials that work together are needed!

 When it comes to scales, there are almost too many to mention, and that is best left for another discussion!
 In the context of tone, it is worth mentioning Arnold Schonberg.
 Schonberg was a traditionalist composer who resisted tone in the 1920s and developed a 12-tone scale.
 The usual diatonic scale has 7 notes, with 7 modes which are different arrangements of tones.
 But this scale maximized 12 notes and was seen as a new way of looking at the tone.
-This being said, playing any instrument or singing, still uses the traditional 7 note scale!
+This being said, playing any instrument or singing, still uses the traditional 7-note scale!

 The tone in music is of great significance in all genres of music and can be illustrated in how much it is used both technically and emotionally to explain things.